antrea-io/antrea/docs/external-node.md

 #### Installation steps on Linux VM

+`Antrea Agent` can be installed as a native service or can be installed in a container.

+##### Service Installation

-1. Build `antrea-agent` binary in the root of the antrea code tree and copy the `antrea-agent` binary from the `bin` directory to the Linux VM.
+1. Build `antrea-agent` binary in the root of the Antrea code tree and copy the `antrea-agent` binary from the `bin` directory to the Linux VM.

    ```bash